 As part of its ongoing planning process, SDCP is also considering the manner in which renewable energy compliance risks will be assessed and mitigated.
-One key element of this process included the adoption of a formal Energy Risk Management Policy ("ERM Policy")4, which occurred at the regularly scheduled meeting of SDCP's governing board on June 25, 2020.
-The ERM Policy addresses various types of risk and establishes related oversight in managing SDCP's various portfolio positions, control procedures and delegations of authority (related to the procurement of various energy and capacity products).
+One key element of this process included the adoption of a formal Energy Risk Management Policy ("ERM Policy"), which occurred at the regularly scheduled meeting of SDCP's governing board on June 25, 2020.
+The ERM Policy addresses various types of risk and establishes related oversight in managing

+&lt;sup>4 See San Diego Community Power Energy Risk Management Policy, June 25, 2020.

+SDCP's various portfolio positions, control procedures and delegations of authority (related to the procurement of various energy and capacity products).
 SDCP's ERM Policy also necessitates formation of a Risk Oversight Committee ("ROC"), which meets on a regular basis to monitor SDCP's procurement efforts, open positions, counterparty credit exposure and other concerns.
 Staff provides SDCP's ROC with various deal tracking and position reports to keep program management apprised of ongoing progress in meeting statewide compliance mandates and SDCP's internally adopted renewable planning targets, which exceed statewide mandates.
 The ROC also receives updates regarding the development progress of new-build renewable generating facilities that are expected to contribute to SDCP's RPS compliance mandates.
 In addition to the noted ERM Policy and ROC, SDCP's Managing Director of Power Services oversees the day-to-day management of resource planning, power supply acquisition, and related compliance activities and ensures ongoing coordination with SDCP's suppliers.

 Initial discussion among SDCP's executive leadership, power services staff, technical advisors, and Finance and Risk Management Committee (another SDCP committee intended to monitor program finances and risk) suggests that managing early-stage compliance risk is dependent upon the identification and selection of highly experienced and financially viable sellers during the administration of renewable energy solicitation processes.
-This understanding is supported by conversations with leadership of longer-standing California CCAs, which emphasized the importance of such an approach during early-stage renewable energy procurement efforts; such CCAs noted that the timing of early-stage RPS planning and procurement efforts (and the proximity of such efforts relative to imposition of the 65% longterm contracting mandate) necessitated considerable reliance on: 1) existing renewable generating facilities; and/or 2) highly experienced project developers with strong track records of timely project completion.
-At this time, the fundamental RPS-related risk to SDCP is insufficiency of its existing contractual commitments, but considering its recently executed longterm contracts and allocation elections via VAMO, SDCP remains confident that current renewable energy open positions will be significantly reduced in the near future.
+This understanding is supported by conversations with leadership of longer-standing California CCAs, which emphasized the importance of such an approach during early stage renewable energy procurement efforts; such CCAs noted that the timing of early-stage RPS planning and procurement efforts (and the proximity of such efforts relative to imposition of the 65% long-term contracting mandate) necessitated considerable reliance on: 1) existing renewable generating facilities; and/or 2) highly experienced project developers with strong track records of eliminated, any compliance shortfall risk.
+The remaining the fundamental RPS-related risk to SDCP is only related to additional voluntary RPS procurement targets, is insufficiency of its existing contractual commitments, but considering its recently executed long term contracts and allocation elections via VAMO, SDCP remains confident that current renewable energy open positions, again only related to the voluntary procurement targets, will be significantly reduced in the near future.
 Given SDCP's gross RPS procurement needs and existing procurement efforts, a quantitative risk assessment was recently completed by SDCP.
 The results of such assessment are presented below, including a description of the methodology used to complete it.
-As SDCP continues to update its risk assessment based on future contracting efforts and its impressions of various sources of RPS delivery risk, it will elaborate on its findings in a future RPS Procurement Plan.
+As SDCP continues to update its risk assessment based on future contracting efforts and its impressions of various sources of RPS delivery risk, it will elaborate on its findings in a-future RPS Procurement Plans.